dovecot/documentation/source/configuration_manual/service_configuration.rst

 idling processes will accept the connection and a new idling process is launched.

- * For ``service_count=1`` processes this decreases the latency for handling new connections.
+ * For ``service_count=1`` processes this decreases the latency for handling new connections, because there's no need to wait for processes to fork.
    This is usually not necessary to to be set.
-   Large values might be useful in some special cases, like if there are a lot of POP3 users logging in exactly at the same time to check mails.
+   Large ``process_min_avail`` values might be useful in some special cases, like if there are a lot of POP3 users logging in exactly at the same time to check mails.
  * For ``service_count!=1`` and ``client_limit>1`` processes it could be set to the number of CPU cores on the system to balance the load among them.
    This is commonly used with ``*-login`` processes.
- * For ``service_count!=1`` and ``client_limit=1`` processes it is likely not useful to use this, and it might actually be worse for both performance and latency.
-With these type of services the processes are already being reused, so there are already some idling processes that can accept the new connections.
-Using ``process_min_avail`` on top of that will just keep launching new idling processes unnecessarily.
+ * For ``service_count!=1`` and ``client_limit=1`` processes it is likely not useful to use this, because generally there are already some idling processes waiting to accept new connections.
+However, it's not harmful either, since ``process_min_avail`` includes the existing idling processes when counting how many new idling processes are needed.

 .. _service_configuration-vsz_limit: